postmanlabs/labs-docs/README.md

 # Postman Learning Center

 Postman is the collaboration platform for API development.
-And the [Postman Learning Center](https://learning.postman.com/) has the resources you need to ramp up quickly and extend your skills with Postman.
-Postman allows you to write API test cases in any format of your choice (JSON/XML/many more) and run them to verify and validate your API.
+The [Postman Learning Center](https://learning.postman.com/) has the resources you need to ramp up quickly and extend your skills with Postman.
+Postman enables you to write API test cases in any format of your choice (JSON/XML/many more) and run them to verify and validate your API.
 Moreover, Postman provides [collections](https://learning.postman.com/docs/getting-started/creating-the-first-collection/) which can improve a developer's workflow.
-Postman is available for several platforms including Windows and macOS.
+There are also powerful tools for API-first development, including writing API schemas and generating server code.
+Postman is available for several platforms including Windows, macOS, and Linux.
 For more information visit [the Postman website](https://www.postman.com/).

 ## Contribution guidelines